-New!
-The TCJA makes the kiddie tax harsher.
-For 2018-2025, a child's unearned income beyond \$2,100 (for 2018) will be taxed according to the tax brackets used for trusts and estates, which for 2018 are taxed at the highest marginal rate of 37% once taxable income exceeds \$12,500.
-In contrast, for a married couple filing jointly, the highest rate doesn't kick in until their 2018 taxable income tops \$600,000.
+Through 2025, the TCJA makes the kiddie tax harsher.
+Now a child's unearned income beyond \$2,200 (for 2019) will be taxed according to the tax brackets used for trusts and estates, which for 2019 are taxed at the highest marginal rate of 37% once taxable income exceeds \$12,750.
+In contrast, for a married couple filing jointly, the highest rate doesn't kick in until their 2019 taxable income tops \$612,350.
 In other words, children's unearned income often will be taxed at higher rates than their parents' income.